SillyTavern/SillyTavern-Docs/Extras/extensions/Expression-Images.md

 2. Import the expression images the same way as mentioned above.
 3. The appropriate expression image will display automatically whenever the AI sends you a response.

-#### How do I get more expression options?
+### How do I get more expression options?

+#### Local

-Local classification defaults to 28 possible image labels.
+Local classification defaults to 28 possible image labels: [Cohee/distilbert-base-uncased-go-emotions-onnx](https://huggingface.co/Cohee/distilbert-base-uncased-go-emotions-onnx)

+To use the 6-option classification model, open the `config.yaml` file with a text editor and change the value of the `classificationModel` variable to [Cohee/bert-base-uncased-emotion-onnx](https://huggingface.co/Cohee/bert-base-uncased-emotion-onnx)

+After that, restart the ST server to redownload the model.
+To revert it, change the value in `config.yaml` again.

+#### Extras API

 Extras API uses a classification model with 6 options by default: [nateraw/bert-base-uncased-emotion](https://huggingface.co/nateraw/bert-base-uncased-emotion)